SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Concurrency.rst

     If you mark the property of a type with one of these implicit-main-actor properties, that has the same effect as marking the type with ``@MainActor`` you can wait for each child of a task

+..
+LEFTOVER OUTLINE BITS

+    - like classes, actors can inherit from other actors

+    - actors can also inherit from ``NSObject``, which lets you mark them ``@objc`` and do interop stuff with them

+    - every actor implicitly conforms to the ``Actor`` protocol, which has no requirements

+    - you can use the ``Actor`` protocol to write code that's generic across actors

+    - In the future, when we get distributed actors, the TemperatureSensor example might be a good example to expand when explaining them.

     ::